Referencing Extension

 The boilerplate is to be used in the footer of news releases and as a general overview statement in various communications as appropriate.

-Condensed Version (use as appropriate)
+Condensed Version (use as appropriate):

-QUICK LINK: News Release Template (Word Doc | Google Doc)
+Quick Link: News Release Template (Word Doc | Google Doc)

 Download the file and/or add a copy to your Drive in order to edit.